woodrush/lambdalisp/README.md

 LambdaLisp is tested by running `examples/*.cl` on both Common Lisp and LambdaLisp and comparing their outputs.
-The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the lambda calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) that I wrote for this project, used to compile LambdaLisp itself.
+The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the lambda calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) I wrote for this project, used to compile LambdaLisp itself.

 LambdaLisp is written as a lambda calculus term `LambdaLisp = λx. ...` which takes a string `x` as an input and returns a string as an output.
 The input `x` represents the Lisp program and the user's standard input, and the output represents the standard output.
-Strings are encoded to pure lambda terms using the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), so the entire computation process solely consists of the beta-reduction of lambda calculus terms, without the need of introducing any non-lambda-type object.
+Characters are encoded into lambda term representations of natural numbers using the [Church encoding](https://en.wikipedia.org/wiki/Church_encoding), and strings are encoded to a list of lambda terms using the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), so the entire computation process solely consists of the beta-reduction of lambda calculus terms, without the need of introducing any non-lambda-type object.